 Sauces have long been the central theme in European cooking, especially French.
-As you may know, in French cooking, traditional white sauces are one of two types: those made with hot milk added to a white roux (such as Béchamel sauce or Mornay sauce) or sauces made with hot broth or stock added to a white roux (such as Velouté sauce); and of course, you can use a bit of both.
+As you may know, in French cooking, traditional white sauces are one of two types: those made with hot milk added to a white roux (such as Béchamel sauce or Mornay sauce) or sauces made with hot broth or stock added to a clear roux (such as Velouté sauce); and of course, you can use a bit of both.

-Yes, from a basic roux, you can get pretty creative; for one you can start by adding grated cheese and or lemon juice, chicken or beef stock and fresh or dried herbs.
+Yes, from a basic roux, you can get pretty creative.
+For example, you can start by adding grated cheese to the roux, along with chicken or beef stock and or lemon juice and fresh or dried herbs.

-For this dish, I used lemon juice, beef stock and fresh dill.
 To begin, sear your choice of tuna steak or butterflied pork loin in olive oil.
 Season with a dash of sea salt and garlic powder along with a squeeze of lemon.
 Add 1/3 beef stock and 1/4 cup of heavy cream.
-As it reduces, cut fresh dill to toss in, the more the merrier.
+As it reduces, cut fresh dill to toss in... the more the merrier.

 As the steak or loin simmer in the creamy sauce, prepare your sides.
 Then sit to eat... his and hers!